czarnota/tietoevry-bash-training/README.md

 ## Task: Bookmarks

-Create script `./bookmarks.sh` and source it in your `~/.bashrc`.
+Create a script `./bookmarks.sh` and source it in your `~/.bashrc`.
 The `./bookmarks.sh` should define a function called `goto`, which allows the user to navigate and create bookmarks.